-Easy Steps To Generate SSH key pairs in Linux
+3 Easy Steps To Generate SSH key Pairs in Linux

 In this article, we want to teach you how to generate SSH key pairs in Linux.
 You can generate SSH keys in all distributions like Centos 7, Ubuntu 22.04, Debian 12, Fedora, etc. Let’s start with a basic introduction to SSH key pairs and start to generate them.

-SSH key pairs are two cryptographically secure keys that can be used to authenticate a client to an SSH (Secure Shell) server.
+SSH key pairs are two cryptographically secure keys that authenticate a client to an SSH (Secure Shell) server.
 Each key pair consists of a public key and a private key.
-As the SSH protocol is widely used for communication in cloud services, network environments, file transfer tools, configuration management tools, and other computer-dependent services, most organizations use SSH keys to authenticate identity and protect those services from unintended use or malicious attacks.
+As the SSH protocol is widely used for communication in cloud services, network environments, file transfer tools, configuration management tools, and other computer-dependent services, most organizations use SSH keys to authenticate identity and protect those services from unintended or malicious attacks.

-Now that you have become familiar with SSH key pairs, you can follow the steps below to generate them in Linux.
+Now that you have become familiar with SSH key pairs, you can follow the steps below provided by the Orcacore website to Generate SSH key pairs in Linux.

 Learn To Generate SSH key pairs in Linux